CodeKing710/Repo-Installer/readme.md

 `bsm -l`

 For any help in case you forget how to use the command, you can use `bsm -h` o `bsm --help`.
 Versioning info can be found with `bsm -v`.

+### Extra Goodies

+##### Fixing BSM

+BSM offers a few more options, but they pertain only to the instance itself.
+BSM is designed to be preconfigured in such a way that you, the user, don't have to worry about where the file goes or whether it will execute or not.
+BSM handles all this.
+Sometimes though, BSM may bug out due to how the file was edited or if the file was modded by a different program other than a text editor.
+One way to fix this is to run `bsm -I` or `bsm --install`.
+Assuming normal installation from `bsm-install` went well, this command should setup BSMs configuration files again, allowing you to once again access your files.

+**Notice** the capitalization of the argument.
+The capitalization in this case signifies that it modifies BSM directly.

+Another way to fix it is to just plain uninstall it and go through installation the normal way again.
+This can be done via `bsm -U` or `bsm --uninstall`.
+This will completely remove BSM from your system, including PATH links and any leftover scripts and config files.

+But let's say that your BSM install works just fine, but the underlying dependencies that run specific types of scripts are broken.
+Using `bsm -R` or `bsm --reinstall-deps` will reinstall a specific dependency or all of them based on whether you pass the option or not.
+Naming is not case sensitive and some allow for the nickname to be passed instead.
+Available deps include:

+- Node
+- Python
+- Ruby
+- LiSP

+**NOTE**
+All install related commands can also be passed to `bsm-install`, via `bsm-install`, `bsm-install -u`, and `bsm-install -rd [...]` respectively. `bsm-install` also has a special function that allows you to clear any or all script directories and keep the config structure intact.
+By using `bsm-install -c [...]`, you can specify a name or none to remove any or all scripts.
+Available script directories include:

+- node
+- python
+- ruby
+- lisp
+- bash